Someone is about to be raped, but at the last minute

 - In episode 5 Professor Kakuzawa drugs and attempts to rape Lucy but she simply beheads him before he can.

 - In Karate Shoukoushi Kohinata Minoru, there's Pedro, the Brazilian martial artist and transfer student.
 It turns out that he was the masked rapist that went around buttraping a bunch of male martial arts students, and he ends up setting his sights on Minoru, the pretty boy protagonist.
 His depraved, rapist tendencies are played as comedy, and eventually the main characters forgive him and have him join their karate club.
 And make Minoru room with him.
 Which results in him trying several times to rape Minoru (including an instance where Pedro went pantless with his junk out, in the middle of the night, to try to buttrape Minoru while Minoru was unconscious and drunk).
 Fortunately, Minoru was getting sick in the bathroom so Pedro winded up climbing into the bed of one of the karate instructors who quickly woke up and Pedro took that chance to run away.

-- The monster woman Mine tries to rape Nai in the first chapter of Karneval but Gareki ends up saving Nai.
+- The monster woman Mine tries to rape young boy Nai in the very first chapter of Karneval but Gareki winds up saving him.

 - In the BL manga Eerie Queerie! there are two examples of this: first in volume two when Mikuni has Hasunama's ghost (because he's in a coma from saving Mitsuo after he was pushed out a window by Kanau) at his command so he decides to have some fun....
 Mitsuo goes to Hasunama's body at the hospital to make sure no ghosts kidnap it as their own, he's too late and chases it (later revealed to be Kanau trying to be helpful and returning the body) to the temple where they fall through the screen door and...
 Mitsuo goes into a fit of rage and beats Mikuni to the point that he has to wear a mask.
 Then this is never spoken of again and they continue to hang around with the pervert/rapist.